alco/ExReminder/README.md

 namespace.
 So, if we named this record simply `State` and then created another record for the server module with the same name, we would get a name clash.

+Elixir's `Process` module contains functions that are commonly used when dealing with processes.
+Functions such linking to a process, registering a process, creating a monitor, getting access to the process' local dictionary — all of those live in the `Process` module, the documented source code for which is available [here][12].

-The first three functions are responsible for spawning a new Event process and initializing the state with the data provided from outside.
+The first three functions are responsible for spawning a new event process and initializing the state with the data provided by the caller.
 Here we call Erlang's `spawn` and `spawn_link` functions directly.
 Elixir may provide wrappers for those at some point in the future.